weiyx16/Xwin-LM/Xwin-Coder/MT_bench/README.md

 ## Introduction

 The evaluation code of mt-bench is extracted from the [fastchat]() repository.
 To evaluate our model, you will need a openai GPT-4 API key.
+Set your model name, api information in `eval.sh`.

 Run:
 ```bash